stleamist/BetterSafariView/README.md

     <img src="/Docs/Images/BetterSafariViewDemo-watchOS.png" width="275">
 </p>

 You can see how it works on each platform and compare it with the other naive implementations in the demo project.
-Check out the demo app by opening BetterSafariView.xcworkspace.
+Check out the demo app by opening BetterSafariViewDemo.xcodeproj, adding the BetterSafariView package dependency in Xcode (`File` > `Add Packages` > `Add Local` > select the root folder of BetterSafariView), and finally run build.
 **NOTE:** This demo project is available for iOS 14.0+, macOS 11.0+, and watchOS 7.0+, while the package is compatible with iOS 13.0+, macOS 10.15+, and watchOS 6.2+.

 ## License